OneFamily Fund

 OneFamily Fund is an Israel based nonprofit organization that assists victims of Palestinian terrorist attacks, founded after the 2001 Sbarro restaurant suicide bombing.
 OneFamily describes itself as "the family of Israel's victims of militant attacks - those who have been bereaved, those who have been maimed, and those suffering from post-trauma as a result of terror attacks".
 OneFamily offers victims of terrorist attacks and their families rehabilitation programs and therapeutic assistance.

 History

 The fund was established by Marc Belzberg and Chantal Belzberg, the parents of Michal Belzberg, a 12-year-old girl who was preparing to celebrate her Bat Mitzvah in Jerusalem when she heard the news of the Sbarro restaurant suicide bombing in which fifteen people were murdered and 130 were wounded.
 Michal insisted that her parents cancel the large party that the family had planned, and donate the funds to help the survivors and the families of the victims.
 She also asked that friends and relatives donate to the fund in place of gifts.
 The family rapidly turned the fund into a charitable organization that rapidly raised money for victims of terrorism directed against Israeli civilians.

 Organization

-The group has representatives in the United States, Canada and the United Kingdom.
-The organization's board of directors includes Canadian politician Irwin Cotler, American lawyer Alan Dershowitz, and former Israeli military Chief of Staff Gabi Ashkenazi.
+The group has representatives in the United States, Canada, France, and the United Kingdom.